-AG-946: Novel PK Activator
+AG-946 (tebapivat): Novel PK Activator

-We are developing AG-946, a novel PK activator, for the potential treatment of LR MDS and hemolytic anemias.
-We are evaluating AG-946 in a phase 1 trial of AG-946 in healthy volunteers and in patients with SCD.
-We have presented data from the healthy volunteer cohorts, and we have initiated the SCD patient cohort of this trial.
-We initiated a phase 2a study of AG-946 in adults with LR MDS in the third quarter of 2022, and the trial has completed enrollment.
-We expect to report the topline results of this trial by the end of 2023.
+We are developing AG-946 (tebapivat), a novel PK activator for the potential treatment of LR MDS and hemolytic anemias.
+AG-946 (tebapivat) has been granted orphan drug designation for the treatment of MDS by the FDA.

+We are evaluating AG-946 (tebapivat) in a phase 1 clinical trial of AG-946 (tebapivat) in healthy volunteers and in patients with SCD.
+We have presented data from the healthy volunteer cohorts, and we have completed the SCD patient cohort of this phase 1 trial.